 Widespread Adoption of Enterprise Data Warehouses

-The early 2000s witnessed the adoption of enterprise data warehouses, which allowed organizations to have a central data repository.
-While this framework allowed basic reporting and analysis, it often lacked a unified view of the data.
+The early 2000s saw the adoption of enterprise data warehouses, enabling organizations to maintain a central data repository.
+While this framework allowed basic reporting and analysis, it often lacked a unified view.

 Organizations addressed this challenge by adding data marts and custom sandboxes.
 Still, the sheer volume of data and diverse sources meant that teams worked in silos and had to collect insights from disparate systems manually.
 This often resulted in a non-unified view of data, inefficiencies, and missed opportunities.